AlexVanMeegen/alexvanmeegen.github.io/research.md

 * **Publication**: A. van Meegen and H. Sompolinsky, [Nature Communications 16, 3354 (2025)](https://www.nature.com/articles/s41467-025-58276-6)
 * **Poster**: *Bernstein 2025*, Frankfurt a.
 M., Germany ([pdf](assets/pdf/Bernstein25_codingschemes.pdf))

+This work addresses one central question: what is the structure of learned representations in artificial neural networks?
+To this end, we developed a theory of the Bayes posterior deep in the feature learning regime, where the network weights are significantly changed by learning.
+Although the theory applies to arbitrary supervised tasks, we focused on classification tasks because they impose a clear structure.
+Indeed, this structure is mirrored in the learned representations via "coding schemes" where neurons show category selectivity: they become active for specific subsets of classes.

+A very surprising result was the profound impact of the neuronal non-linearity, which leads to fundamentally different coding schemes: analog coding schemes for linear networks, redundant coding schemes for sigmoidal networks, and sparse coding schemes for ReLU networks.
+This variety is explained in our theory by the structure of the posterior.
+From a technical point of view, the main challenge was that the feature learning regime is deeply non-Gaussian; the key to address this challenge was to identify appropriate order parameters.

 #### Unified Field Theoretical Approach to Deep and Recurrent Neuronal Networks

 <img src="assets/png/JSTAT22_Fig1.png" alt="gp limit" width="350" border="2px solid #555"/>